 Detecting PII with McGrathNicol

-- McGrathNicol’s Technology & Cyber specialists assist clients who have suffered an unauthorised data breach, and in most cases also includes potential data risk exposures for their clients in relation to the compromise of sensitive and personally identifiable information (PII).
+McGrathNicol is a professional services firm operating in Australia and New Zealand, specialising in Advisory and Restructuring.
+Their technology & cyber specialists assist clients who have suffered an unauthorised data breach, and in most cases also includes potential data risk exposures for their clients in relation to the compromise of sensitive and personally identifiable information (PII).

-- Reduce the number of documents that are required for manual review by analysts, by detecting PII with a high degree of accuracy; and
+- Reduce the number of documents that are required for manual review by analysts, by detecting PII with a high degree of accuracy.

 - Where possible, extract certain data points, such as contact details of individuals whose PII is present, from the underlying compromised unstructured data.